CMU-Senate/bylaws/bylaws.md

     #.
 The term of service for the Student Senate Vice Chair shall be from the time that Student Senate approves their nomination until the end of the term of service for the Student Senate Chair.
     #.
 The term of service for the Student Senate Clerk shall be determined by the terms of employment established upon the hiring of the Student Senate Clerk.
 #.
 Impeachment of Officers:
     #.
-To initiate impeachment proceedings for any member of the Student Government Executive Committee, a petition signed by at least one-half (1/2) of the seated Student Senators shall be presented to the Student Senate Chair asking for removal of an elected official from that official’s elected post.
+To initiate impeachment proceedings for any member of the Student Government Executive Committee, a petition signed by at least one-half (1/2) of the seated Student Senators shall be presented to the Student Senate Chair asking for removal of an elected official from that official's elected post.
         a.
 If the Student Senate Chair is named in the impeachment petition, it shall be presented to the remaining members of the Student Senate Executive Committee.
 In such cases, the remaining members of the Student Senate Executive Committee shall choose a representative to preside over the impeachment process.
     #.
 At the regular Student Senate meeting immediately following presentation of the petition, Student Senate shall vote on removal of the official.
 Removal of that officer requires a two-thirds (2/3) supermajority vote of approval from the Student Senators present at that meeting.
     #.
 Upon a successful vote to remove a member of the Student Senate Executive Committee from office, that office shall immediately be declared vacant.
 #.
 Resignation:
     1. The Chair of Student Senate may resign from his or her office by submitting notice of that resignation, via e-mail, to the Student Senate Executive Committee.
     #.
 The Student Senate Clerk, Sergeant at Arms, or any Standing Internal Committee Chair may resign from their office by submitting notice of their resignation, via e-mail, to the Chair of Student Senate.
         a.
-The Student Senate Clerk is expected to provide three (3) weeks’ notice of his or her resignation.
+The Student Senate Clerk is expected to provide three (3) weeks' notice of his or her resignation.
 #.
 Vacancy:
     1. The Student Senate Executive Committee must notify Student Senate within three (3) days of the removal or resignation of an elected officer.
 #.
 Election of Officers: